 Opinion #2: You can’t learn tai chi from a video or a book.

 We all have to start somewhere.
 Even if you are in class, the initial stage of learning tai chi and qigong is choreography.
 This means that you are facing the right direction, the hands are where they should be, the movements are in the right order, etc. There is a huge celebration when the form is completed because you can start to reap the benefits of the form.
+But in every style, the basic chorography is the first step.
+This can absolutely be accomplished with video instruction, not to mention further development as well.

 So let’s recap on the perfect world scenario and then work back down towards the reality of our situation.

-1. Fly to China and study for a few weeks with an accomplished master in a style.
+1. Fly to China and study for a few weeks with an accomplished master in a style

 2. Study under a master who has classes in your community